lsaravia/MetawebsAssembly/MetawebsAssembly.md

 ## Discussion

-We expect that the meta-web structure reflects the evolutionary constraints of the species interactions and local and the regional networks should be more influenced by assembly processes and also strongly determined by the local environment.
-Our results suggest that the structure of the meta-web does not change significantly as we change the scale with respect to the random network model, but there are indeed some evidences that the processes of dynamical assembly, habitat filtering and dispersal limitation are acting.
+We expect that the meta-web structure reflects the evolutionary constraints of the species interactions and the local networks should be influenced by assembly processes and also strongly determined by the local environment.
+Our results suggest that the structure of the meta-web does not change significantly as we change the scale, but there are indeed some evidences that the processes of dynamical assembly, habitat filtering and dispersal limitation are acting.
 Thus food-webs are mainly shaped by evolutionary forces and are also constrained by dynamical assembly processes.

-Global level network properties showed the same patterns across scales and most of them are significantly different of the null random network model.
-Modularity for the local food-web is the only property not different from the null model, some studies showed that modularity enhance local stability [@Stouffer2011] but later was demonstrated that this strongly depends on the interaction strengths configuration [@Grilli2016] and on the existence of external perturbations [@Gilarranz2017].
+Global level network properties showed the same patterns across scales; most of them are significantly different to the null random model but not different to the assembly model.
+Modularity for Potter Cove food-web is the only property not different from the random model, it was demonstrated that modularity enhance local stability [@Stouffer2011] besides this strongly depends on the interaction strengths configuration [@Grilli2016] and on the existence of external perturbations [@Gilarranz2017].
 This is consistent with the values we find for coherence, that is a proxy of dynamical local stability.
-Regional and local food-webs are more coherent than the meta-web, because dynamical stability is not expected to be maximized at the level of the meta-web.
-Then the local food-web is more stable but not modular.
-We cannot define if this effect is the product of dynamical pruning---the selection of more stable structures due to the dynamical assembly of the food-web---or if the consequence of the meta-web structure.
+All networks are more stable than a random one, but only Weddell Sea food-web is more coherent than the assembly model.
+Dynamical stability is expected to be maximized at the local level but only the more modular food-web is more stable.
+But neither of the food webs is more modular than the assembly model, thus most of their structure seems to be a consequence of meta-web structure.

 All networks have a significant value of small-world-ness but the local and regional food-webs have lower values.
 In general food webs do not show small-world structure [@Dunne2002a; @Marina2018a] this suggest that small-world property is inherited from the meta-web to regional and local food-webs and that this property is not influenced by a greater percentage of realized interactions.
 If small-world-ness would be determinant for an increased resilience and robustness to secondary extinctions [@Bornatowski2017], this value should be bigger at local and regional food-webs, not the contrary.